openaffect/documentation/README.md

 # documentation
-This repo contains general documentation about the initiative
+This repo contains general documentation about the initiative.